If you can’t find the answer to your question below or in the FAQs then please contact us at support@kubify.co

 AFTER the conference – the IEAGHG team will ask all authors to upload a full paper of their work for publication in the proceedings.
 Find more information about this process here.

 We will be holding a webinar for authors.
-You can choose to join either on Monday 17th June at 4:30pm (London, UK time) or on Monday 24th June at 2pm (London, UK time).
-The same presentation will be given in both webinars, so just choose the date that suits you best.
+You can choose to join either on Monday 22nd June at 8am (London, UK time) or on Monday 22nd June at 5pm (London, UK time).
+The same presentation will be given in both webinars, so just choose the time that suits you best.

-During the webinar we will give a demo of an ePoster stack being made using Learning Toolbox and answer any questions you have about the ePosters at GHGT-17.
+During the webinar we will give a demo of an e-poster stack being made using Learning Toolbox and answer any questions you have about the e-posters at GHGT-18.

 Here are the links to join the webinars:

-A live webinar was held on 17th June.
+A live webinar was held on 22nd June.
 You can watch the recording of that webinar below.
 To see it in full-screen just click on the full screen icon at the end of the play bar.
+We have also included below the presentation slides that were used in the webinar.

 Recording of the webinar